AcadIMAT

 No matter what university you enrol into, you will have to do oral exams at some stage of your education.

-Format of exams my chance from subject to subject with a few options:
+Format of oral exams may change from subject to subject with a few options:

 • A written exam must be passed to continue to the oral exam